A. R. Mitra

 A. R. Mitra is a writer and researcher from Karnataka India.
 He writes about Kannada literature and humor writing.

 Early life

-Born on February 25, 1935, at Belur in the Hassan district, he had his education in Hassan, Arsikere, Kolar and Mysuru.
+AkkiHebbalu Ramanaa Mitra Born on February 25, 1935, at Belur in the Hassan district, he had his education in Hassan, Arsikere, Kolar and Mysuru.
 After doing his post-graduate work at Mysore University, Prof. Mitra served as a lecturer at St. Joseph College in Bengaluru and retired as principal of Maharani College.